kara-heilemann/EEB5300_KCKH/README.md

   Model Fit                     97.0743%          99.5966%
   Read Error Rate               0.231986%         0.231986%
   ```
   This workflow was repeated with the raw data.
+All scripts can be found [here](Jellyfish_Scripts).

   ### **Quality Checks with FastQC**
   We used FastQC to determine the quality of our raw data.
+The full script for raw FastQC, Sickle trimming, and trimmed FastQC is found [here](FastQCandSickle_Scripts).

   In our working directory: